How to visit the temples

 Where can we watch the sunset?

 The most popular sunset spot is on top of Bakheng Temple.
 Bakheng Temple is 1.5 km northwest of Angkor Wat, and its elevated position gives visitors panoramic views of the whole area, including the legendary Angkor Wat.
+It can get crowded during the peak tourist season.

 Watching the sun setting over Sra Srang lake is a beautiful alternative.